Blood money (restitution)

-Blood money, also called bloodwit, is money or some sort of compensation paid by an offender (usually a murderer) or their family group to the family or kin group of the victim.
+Blood money, also called bloodwit, is money or some sort of compensation paid by an offender, usually a murderer, or their family group, to the family or kin group of the victim.

 Particular examples and uses

 Blood money is, colloquially, the reward for bringing a criminal to justice.
 A common meaning in other contexts is the money-penalty paid by a murderer to the kinsfolk of the victim.
-These fines completely protect the offender (or the kinsfolk thereof) from the vengeance of the injured family.
-The system was common among Germanic peoples as part of the Ancient Germanic law before the introduction of Christianity (weregild), and a scale of payments, graduated according to the heinousness of the crime, was fixed by laws, which further settled who could exact the blood-money, and who were entitled to share it.
-Homicide was not the only crime thus expiable: blood-money could be exacted for most crimes of violence.
-Some acts, such as killing someone in a church or while asleep, or within the precincts of the royal palace, and corporal infamy (rape) were "bot-less"; the death penalty was inflicted instead.
-Such a criminal was outlawed, and could be killed on sight or thrown into a bog in case of rape according to Tacitus.
+These fines completely protect the offender, or the kinsfolk thereof, from the vengeance of the injured family.
+The weregild compensation system was common among Germanic peoples as part of ancient Germanic law, before the introduction of Christianity.

+A scale of payments, graduated according to the heinousness of the crime, was fixed by laws, which further settled who could exact the blood-money, and who were entitled to share it.
+Homicide was not the only crime expiable: blood-money could be exacted for most crimes of violence.
+Some acts, such as killing someone in a church or while asleep, or within the precincts of the royal palace, and corporal infamy (rape) were "bot-less".
+The death penalty was inflicted instead.
+Such a criminal was outlawed, and could be killed on sight or thrown into a bog in case of rape, according to Tacitus.